fluent/fluentd-website/content/blog/draft_fluentd-v1.14.5-has-been-released.md

 ### Add support for the UCRT binary for Windows RubyInstaller 3.1

-RubyInstaller 3.1 has switched from C-Runtime to UCRT, and the ruby and gem platform has changed to `x64-mingw-ucrt`.
+RubyInstaller 3.1 has switched C-Runtime from MSVCRT to UCRT, and the ruby and gem platform has changed to `x64-mingw-ucrt`.
-Since the dependent gems were not released for the architecture, some of them could not be installed in the environment.
+There was a problem in this environment that Windows-specific dependent gems could not be installed because Fluentd for this architecture had not been released.

-Beginning with this release, they are now released for the architecture so that they are correctly installed in the environment.
+Beginning with this release, Fluentd for this architecture is also released and this problem is solved.

 See [#3613](https://github.com/fluent/fluentd/pull/3613) for more information.